technomancy/leiningen/doc/FAQ.md

   compilation (which only benefits long-running processes).
 This can negatively affect performance in the long run, or lead to inaccurate benchmarking results.
-If want the JVM to fully optimize, you can you can switch profiles with `lein with-profiles production run ...`.
+If want the JVM to fully optimize, you can switch profiles with `lein with-profiles production run ...`.

 **Q:** I'm attempting to run a project as a background process (`lein run &`), but the process suspends until it is in the foreground.
 How do I run a program